matiarti/instacione/docs/setup/MONGODB_CONNECTION_SUCCESS.md

 ## 🎉 **Connection Status: CONNECTED**

-Your **Parcin** project is now successfully connected to MongoDB Atlas! 🚀
+Your **Instacione** project is now successfully connected to MongoDB Atlas! 🚀

 ---